JamesBurnside/dominion-tracker/README.md

 ...choose project dist folder
 ```

 Changes should be retranspiled and reloaded automatically.
 In edge you may have to click `reload` under the extension in the Edge Extensions page.
-The official docs don't actually say when this is necessarry ¯\\\_(ツ)\_\/¯
+The official [docs](https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/extension-sideloading) don't actually say when this is necessarry ¯\\\_(ツ)\_\/¯

 ### How Tested

-Oh not at all currently.
+Oh, barely currently.
 But you can run tests with:

 ```
 npm run test